 STATE OF) ss.
-COUNTY OF) , of lawful is the agent authorized by the bidder to submit the attained been a party to any collusion among bidders in residiat a fixed price or to refrain from bidding; or with quality or price in the prospective contract, or any other discussions between bidders and any state official convalue for special consideration in the letting of a contract. traint of freedom of competition any state official or employee a er terms of said prospective con- cerning exchange of money or s that the bidder has on by agreement to as to quantity, ntract; or in any Subscribed and sworn to me before this day of , 2013 My Commission Expires: Notary Public
+COUNTY OF) , of lawful age, being first duly sworn, on oath says that (s)he is the agent authorized by the bidder to submit the attached bid.
+Affiant further states that the bidder has not been a party to any collusion among bidders in restraint of freedom of competition by agreement to bid at a fixed price or to refrain from bidding; or with any state official or employee as to quantity, quality or price in the prospective contract, or any other terms of said prospective contract; or in any discussions between bidders and any state official concerning exchange of money or other things of value for special consideration in the letting of a contract.
+Subscribed and sworn to me before this day of , 2013 My Commission Expires: Notary Public